DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 #### 1. Dataset

-The train, validataion, and test datasets are pickled data that is a dictionary with 4 key/value pairs:
+The train, validation, and test datasets are pickled data that is a dictionary with 4 key/value pairs:

 - `'features'` is a 4D array containing raw pixel data of the traffic sign images, (num examples, width, height, channels).
 - `'labels'` is a 1D array containing the label/class id of the traffic sign.
 The file `signnames.csv` contains id -> name mappings for each id.
-- `'sizes'` is a list containing tuples, (width, height) representing the original width and height the image.
+- `'sizes'` is a list containing tuples, (width, height) representing the original width and height of the image.
 - `'coords'` is a list containing tuples, (x1, y1, x2, y2) representing coordinates of a bounding box around the sign in the image.
 These coordinates assume the original image.
-The pickled data contains resized verisons (32 by 32) of these images
+The pickled data contains resized versions (32 by 32) of these images

 #### 2. Basic summary of the data set

-Usiing `python` and `numpy` methods to calculate the data summary:
+I used `python` and `numpy` methods to calculate the data summary:

-* The size of the training set is 34799
+* The size of the training set is 34799.
-* The size of the validation set is 4410
+* The size of the validation set is 4410.
-* The size of the test set is 12630
+* The size of the test set is 12630.
-* The shape of a traffic sign image is (32, 32, 3)
+* The shape of a traffic sign image is (32, 32, 3).
-* The number of unique classes/labels in the data set is 43
+* The number of unique classes/labels in the data set is 43.
-* No abnormalities is identified
+* No abnormalities are identified.

 #### 3. Visualization of the dataset.

-It can be interesting to look at the distribution of classes in the training, validation and test set.
+It can be interesting to look at the distribution of classes in the training, validation, and test set.
 We need to check if the distribution is the same and if there are more examples of some classes than others.
 The `matplotlib` library is a great resource for doing visualizations in Python.

 This bar chart shows how the data is distributed: blue for the training data set and yellow for the validation.